c3rebro/ldap2csv/README.md

 supported attributes: maybe all ASCII characters
 **Hint:** If omitted, comma will be used as seperator
 usage: -s ;

+optional parmeter -p: ldap protocol version
+supported attributes: 2, 3
+**Hint:** If omitted, version 3 is assumed
+usage: -p 2 ;

+optional parmeter -ssl: use ssl encryption
+supported attributes: none
+**Hint:** If omitted, basic authentication will be used
+usage: -ssl ;

+optional parmeter -t: timeout in minutes before a connection\nor a ldap query will raise a timeout exception supported attributes: 1 - n
+**Hint:** If omitted, timeout will be set to 10 minutes
+usage: -t 5;

 optional parameter -c: encryption of credentials
 this will create an encrypted \"cred.lcv\" in the root directory of ldap2csv.exe
 where the credentials will be stored safely.
 May need elevated privileges "Run As Administrator"